History

 Ladies Circle expanded into new countries and continents.
 In 1959 LC Finland was founded, followed by LC Norway in 1961, LC Belgium and LC Hong Kong in 1967, LC France and LC India in 1970, LC Kenya in 1971 and LC Germany in 1972.

 We currently have 15 operational Circles in South Africa.
-Our clubs are in Louis Trichardt, Johannesburg (Edenvale, Northridge and Sandton), Cape Town (Shiraz), Port Elizabeth (PE Pearls), George (Garden Route), KwaZulu Natal (New Castle Crowns an Estcourt) Swellendam, East London, Witbank, Port Alfred, Pretoria (Jacaranda) and Villiersdorp.
+Our clubs are in Louis Trichardt, Johannesburg (Edenvale, Northridge, and Sandton), Cape Town (Shiraz), Port Elizabeth (PE Pearls), George (Garden Route), KwaZulu Natal (Newcastle Crowns and Estcourt) Swellendam, East London, Witbank, Port Alfred, Pretoria (Jacaranda) and Villiersdorp.

 We have 1 Circle 'In Formation' which will be chartering in the next few months.